ivandj0h/CuacaReact/README.md

 npm start
 ```

-of if you using yarn then you can type :
+or if you using yarn then you can type :

 ```bash
 yarn start